About me

 Natural Language Processing

 - Projects using methods from Natural Language Processing to detect signals in large text corpora.
-The emoDynamics project aimed to detect dynamics in emotion expresion in tweets [paper] [GitHub repo].
+The emoDynamics project aimed to detect dynamics in emotion expresion in tweets [Paper] [GitHub repo].
 Additionally, I have worked on developing tools for automatic discovery of emerging (conspirational) narratives.